 - Create and configure segues that allow users to transition to and from different scenes

 - Define actions to respond to control events, such as pressing a button

-- Create a data source to populate a table
+- Create a data source to fill in a table view, and allow users to insert and remove data in a table

 - Use tab bar controllers to create multi-mode apps